Sweet Solo Serabi

 - Cooking oil

-- Let the dough for 45 minutes.
+- Allow the dough to rest for 45 minutes.

 - First photo is from Homerie's documentation